haileytapia/portfolio/DiscordUserGuide.md

     <table><tbody><tr><td><strong>Operating system</strong></td><td><strong>What happens after you select Download</strong></td><td><strong>Do this:</strong></td></tr><tr><td>Windows</td><td><p>The <code>DiscordSetup.exe</code> file downloads (or attempts to download) to your machine.<br><br>Depending on your security settings, you may see the following warning:</p><figure class="image"><img src="https://33333.cdn.cke-cs.com/kSW7V9NHUXugvhoQeFaf/images/d52bb4c323481a1dde09346bfc810cfe2fb78993007921f2.png" sizes="100vw" width="1920"></figure><p>Select <strong>Keep </strong>to proceed with the installation.</p></td><td>After the <code>DiscordSetup.exe</code> file downloads, select it and follow the prompts to install the Discord app.</td></tr><tr><td>Linux</td><td>A dropdown menu appears with two options: <strong>deb </strong>and <strong>tar.gz</strong>.</td><td>Select the type of file you want to download.
 After the file downloads, select it and follow the prompts to install the Discord app.</td></tr><tr><td>Mac</td><td>The <code>Discord.dmg</code><strong> </strong>file downloads to your machine.</td><td>After the <code>Discord.dmg</code> file downloads, select it and follow the prompts to install the Discord app.</td></tr><tr><td>iOS</td><td>The Discord app opens in the Apple App Store.</td><td>Tap <strong>Get </strong>to install the Discord app.</td></tr><tr><td>Android</td><td>The Discord app opens in the Google Play Store.</td><td>Tap <strong>Install </strong>to install the Discord app.</td></tr></tbody></table>

 Open the Discord app and sign in to your account before continuing with this guide.

+## Landing page

+When you open Discord, the landing page displays.

 ## User interface